AnnaGrBio/DESWOMAN/README.md

 - [Citation](#citation)

 # Introduction
-> [!IMPORTANT]
-**DESwoMAN** is being benchmarked and corrected.
-Please wait for the publication and for the correct structuring of the code before using it.

 **DESwoMAN** (De novo Emergence Study with outgroup MutAtioNs) is a software that detect precursors of _de novo_ genes : newly expressed Open Reading Frames (neORFs), based on transcriptome data, and study their mutations within populations and/or species.